 Dry winter air can cause a variety of issues, ranging from the mildly irritating to the downright damaging.
 Static electricity typically falls into the former category, although it can cause more serious problems in extreme cases.
 In any event, if you’d like to eliminate static and reduce all the issues associated with dry air, a humidifier is the way to go.

-Static electricity tends to be much more of an issue in winter This is because the air tends to be driest in winter.
+Static electricity tends to be much more of an issue in winter because the air tends to be driest during the season.
 Moisture in the air prevents static electricity from building up, and that’s where humidifiers come in.
-Maintaining an optimum humidity level around 30 or 40 percent can significantly reduce static electricity.
+Maintaining an optimum humidity level around 30% or 40% can significantly reduce static electricity.

 When you consider humidifiers, you basically have two options.
 The first is one or more portable humidifiers, which can each effectively eliminate dry air in a single room.
 The second is a whole-house humidifier, which works with your HVAC system to humidify the air throughout your home.
-Although portable models are less expensive, whole-house humidifiers are more efficient, do not require constantly having to be refilled with water, require little maintenance and are usually installed out of sight and away from your living space.
+Although portable models are less expensive, they require more work, such as regular deep cleanings and constant refills.
+Whole-house humidifiers are more efficient, do not require constantly having to be refilled with water, require little maintenance, and are usually installed out of sight and away from your living space.

-For more information on the benefits of humidification, contact Acosta Heating & Cooling.
-We’ve been locally owned and operated since 1972, and provide expert HVAC service throughout the Charlotte area.
+For more information on the benefits of humidification, contact Acosta Heating, Cooling & Electrical.
+We’ve been locally owned and operated since 1972 and provide expert HVAC service throughout the Charlotte area.